tylerb10/100-days-of-code/log.md

 ### Day 25: July 17

 **Today's Progress**: Went down the rabbit hole making my html prettier!
 Also adjusting some padding and margins to make text easier to read.

+### Day 26: July 19

+**Today's Progress**: Added the header and footer aspects to the order list after a button click so that it all comes up appropriately.
+Did some styling for the buttons in the CSS as well.
+Need to figure out what breaks when you add a 2nd item to the order though!